catmaid/CATMAID/API_CHANGELOG.md

   "n_largest_skeletons_limit", which can be used to constrain the returned neurons to only those of the N largest skeletons in the result set.

+- `POST /{project_id}/skeleton/connectivity_matrix`:
+  The new parameter 'with_locations' includes more data in the result set.
+Each connector and its contributions to the link count is returned as well.

 ### Deprecations

 None.